5up3rc/safing-core/README.md

 ## Download

 Currently Safing is only supported on Linux.
 Windows and Mac will be supported by the end of 2017.

-There is no installer yet, you will have to execute the components you need directly:
-- Core: TODO
-- UI: TODO
-- Notify (Tray Icon): TODO
+We recommend to download a packaged version of all components [here](https://github.com/Safing/safing-installer/releases).
+You can also just [download Safing Core](https://github.com/Safing/safing-core/releases).

 ## User Guide

-To learn more about how Safing works and how you can use it protect your privacy, please read the [User Guide](#).
+To learn more about how Safing works and how you can use it protect your privacy, please read the [User Guide](https://github.com/Safing/safing-doc/blob/master/guides/UserGuide.md).

 ## Running